 The marriage must be taking place in Alberta within the next 3 months.

-Before applying, ensure you and your partner are eligible.
-See "Eligibility" above.
+Before applying, ensure you and your intended spouse are eligible.

 Step 2.
 Gather your documents